Collection Art in the White House

 November 26, 1942: After reading the first wartime Thanksgiving proclamation in 25 years over the radio, President Roosevelt led the nation in prayer for a return of the days of peace.
 The White House dinner menu included clam cocktail, clear soup, roast turkey with chestnut stuffing and cranberry sauce, Spanish corn, small sausages and beans, sweet potato cones, grapefruit salad, pumpkin pie and cheese, coffee, and ice cream.

-December 15, 1947: President Harry Truman was the first president to receive a turkey from the Poultry and Egg National Board and National Turkey Federation.
+December 15, 1947: President Harry Truman was the first president to receive a turkey (albeit for Christmas) from the Poultry and Egg National Board and National Turkey Federation.
 Another turkey presentation to President Truman took place on December 23, 1947.
-This 35-pound dressed champion turkey and was a gift from Oregon Senator Wayne Morse.
-Although Truman did not start the turkey pardon tradition, his administration made turkey presentations a presidential media event that continues to today.
+This 35-pound dressed champion turkey was a gift from the Northwest Turkey Show and presented to the president by Oregon Senator Wayne Morse.
+Although Truman did not start the turkey pardon tradition, his administration made turkey presentations a presidential media event that continues today.

-November 26, 1953: President and Mrs. Dwight Eisenhower spent the Thanksgiving holiday in Augusta, Georgia, where the president played golf.
-They stayed in the newly built Mamies Cabin located near the clubhouse of the Augusta National Golf Club.
-At Mamies Cabin, the walls were hung with photographs of all the 18 previous homes the Eisenhowers had stayed at between their marriage in 1916 and their move to the White House 37 years later.
-As the Eisenhowers began partaking of a 39-pound turkey from Nebraska, the president noted that U.S. military personnel were no longer dying in Korea and expressed hope that may we never again have to have our loved ones go off to war.
+November 26, 1953: President Dwight Eisenhower and First Lady Mamie Eisenhower spent the Thanksgiving holiday in Augusta, Georgia, where the president played golf.
+They stayed in the newly built Mamie’s Cabin located near the clubhouse of the Augusta National Golf Club.
+At Mamie’s Cabin, the walls were hung with photographs of all the eighteen previous homes the Eisenhowers had stayed at between their marriage in 1916 and their move to the White House thirty-seven years later.
+They dined with their son John and his wife Barbara, along with their grandchildren David, Barbara Anne, and Susan, as well as some friends.

 November 23, 1971: First Lady Pat Nixon filled in for the president at the annual presentation of the Thanksgiving turkey, this year two live California turkeys from the Poultry and Egg National Board and National Turkey Federation.
-The Nixon family would not eat the live birds but dined instead on two ready-to-cook frozen turkeys were also presented by the poultry and egg representatives.
-President Richard Nixon passed on the photo opportunity to spend the afternoon visiting the Washington Redskins practice facility.
+The Nixon family would not eat the live birds but dined instead on two ready-to-cook frozen turkeys, also presented by the poultry and egg representatives.
+President Richard Nixon passed on the photo opportunity to visit Washington Redskins Head Coach George Allen and the Redskins players at their practice facility.

 November 17, 1979: As Thanksgiving approached, the fate of the hostages held in Iran weighed heavily on the president and all Americans.
 President Jimmy Carter requested special prayers at churches, synagogues, and public meetings, noting, "We join with people of all faiths throughout the world who adhere to fundamental principles of human rights and international law.
 We are united with them in seeking an end to acts of terrorism against innocent people."